philcd89/Basic_LL_Reaching_Task_With_IMUs/README.md

 Importantly, the first trial_sample of each trial will ALWAYS have the cursor in the center of the home position, and these can be considered the origin.
 To convert to a normal cartesian coordinate system, subtract this X and Y from the X and Y location of the cursor in every sample, and then invert the Y axis.
 I know it's a pain, sorry.

+### The Trialfile

+The trialfile, or "mytrialfile.txt", captures the data on a trial by trial basis.
+Variables included in this output are:

+1) block: The block of the experiment (0 = Practice, 1-5 are the Experimental Blocks)
+2) trial: The trial number within a block
+3) trial_cond: The trial condition
+4) trial_start_time: The time since the beginning of the experiment in milliseconds when the trial started.
+5) cue_on_time: The time since the beginning of the experiment in milliseconds when the cue turned on for a given trial since
+6) move_start_time: The time since the beginning of the experiment in milliseconds when the participant first began to move
+7) obst_hit: a boolean value indicating whether the participant contacted the obstacle during the trial (0 = successful avoidance, 1 = hit)
+8) curs_in_obst_time: The time since the beginning of the experiment in milliseconds when the participant hit the obstacle.
+If obst_hit is 0, this number is meaningless (interited from the last time the obstacle was hit).
+9) curs_in_targ_time: The time since the beginning of the experiment in milliseconds when the participant hits the target.
+10) trial_abort: If the participant does not complete the trial within 20 seconds, the trial aborts and the experiment moves on to the next trial; all data for these lines are invalid (1 = trial aborted, NA = trial not aborted).